sybrew/the-seo-framework/readme.txt

 TODO when one or more posts have been excluded from the archive, the category may be empty; see if this can be reflected in the SEO output as 404.
 TODO replace `the_seo_framework_fetched_description_excerpt` with something that uses `$args`.

-TODO reload the SEO Bar on Gutenberg save action.
-TODO update wp rocket's compat file... ugh, redundant
+TODO reload the SEO Bar on Gutenberg save action. https://github.com/sybrew/the-seo-framework/issues/361 TODO update wp rocket's compat file... ugh, redundant

 TODO split the sitemap generation type from the base class: Sitemap-Base.class.php

 TODO call "php level caching" memoization--it's a cooler word.

+TODO convert all get_custom_field() calls to get_post_meta_item()!

+TODO primary term selection should have natsort ID via PHP predefined.
+TODO maybe?
+Add "no_blogname" term option.

 **Detailed log:**